 - Magento: Extensions Available, Multi-Channel Selling*, Digital Downloads

 These platforms are smaller, more niche platforms that have a narrower focus than traditional ecommerce platforms.
 These platforms tend to specialize in one or two features that are very important to a small number of people.

 - Gumroad: Embed, Subscriptions, Digital Products

 - Subbly: Subscriptions

 - Pulley: Digital Downloads

-While most of these platforms claim to be better than the others in terms of speed, SEO or even reliability, a few stand out above the rest and are favourites amongst online store/website builders.
-These are our top 10 picks for the best ecommerce platforms and they’re ranked and reviewed for your convenience.
+While most of these platforms claim to be better than the others in terms of speed, SEO, or even reliability, a few stand out above the rest and are favorites amongst online store/website builders.
+These are our top picks for the best ecommerce platforms and they’re ranked and reviewed for your convenience.

-The following platforms have been ranked on the the basis of these factors: Features, pricing, usability, support and popularity.
+The following platforms have been ranked on the basis of these factors: Features, pricing, usability, support, and popularity.

 Best Ecommerce Platform #1: Shopify